-However, laws of countries where assets are registered or other related assets and rights are located will also be relevant in most financings and the insolvency regimes applicable to transportation companies based in other countries will also be relevant.
+However, the laws of countries where assets are registered or other related assets and rights are located will also be relevant in most financings, and the insolvency regimes applicable to transportation companies based in other countries will also be relevant.

 Domestic and international law and regulation

-The government legislated for the Cape Town Convention pursuant to the International Interests in Aircraft Equipment (Cape Town Convention) Regulations 2015 (the Cape Town Regulations).
-The Cape Town Convention is intended to:
+The government legislated for the Cape Town Convention pursuant to the International Interests in Aircraft Equipment (Cape Town Convention) Regulations 2015 (Cape Town Regulations).
+The Cape Town Convention is intended:

-- facilitate the acquisition of financing of aircraft by providing for the creation of a sui generis 'international interest' in aircraft;
+- to facilitate the acquisition of financing of aircraft by providing for the creation of a sui generis international interest in aircraft;

 The relationship between the Cape Town Regulations, the Mortgaging of Aircraft Order, 1972 and other English domestic law is a complex one and depends on a number of factors, including timing, the location of the parties, the situs of the aircraft at any given time and the state of registration of the aircraft.
 Different principles may apply to airframes and to engines.